A Knight's War

 A Knight's War is a 2025 independent Canadian dark fantasy film produced, directed, and written by Matthew Ninaber.
 The film stars Jeremy Ninaber, the brother of Matthew Ninaber, as Bhodie, a knight who is tasked with rescuing a young red-haired girl who is believed to be the Chosen One who will fulfill a prophecy.

 Plot

 Two knights, Bhodie and William, are searching for Avalon, a red-haired girl who has been prophesied to be their kingdom's savior.
 When they find her, cultists banish her to an hellish alternate realm filled with demons and monsters.
-William sends Bhodie into the alternate realm rescue her, where Bhodie make a pact with a Gatekeeper who grants him a talisman that allows him to relive the day again if he dies.
+William sends Bhodie into the alternate realm to rescue her, where Bhodie make a pact with a Gatekeeper who grants him a talisman that allows him to relive the day again if he dies.
 Together, Bhodie and Avalon battle against witches, demons, and the three lords of the realm to open the gate home.